wizardwoes/site/content/glas/page-134/left.md

 >> became a touchstone to which I would return throughout my
 >> life.
 I could never discuss such things in a trivial way.
 Sexual
 >> intercourse without the deepest affection had become something
 >> unthinkable.
-This protected me against flirtations and brothels."
+This protected me against flirtations and brothels.

 The passage comes from a forty-five-year-old death row inmate.
 What reason would a man like that have for holding anything back?
 He had